-There will come a time in your life where you need to make a difficult decision.
+There will come a time in your life when you need to make a difficult decision.
 It might be about your job, a relationship, a personal pursuit or something else entirely.
 You will have invested a lot of your time and energy and yet despite this, things aren’t going the way you anticipated.
+Continuously asking yourself “Should I quit?”.
 You tell yourself to just “keep powering through” and things will get better, but you don’t know that for sure.
-In this post we’re going to be exploring some ideas about when it is the right time to move on from something, or whether you should stick it out.
+In this post, we’re going to be exploring some ideas about when it is the right time to move on from something, or whether you should stick it out.

 If you find yourself consistently acting in a way that does not reflect your own morals and values, that is the biggest sign you need to make changes.
 This is so important that it’s worth repeating: